bressler1995/TOPS-Website-Front-End/_events/2023-11-13-symposium.md

 Entry and Parking Information:

 - Entry and parking will be at the Kennedy Space Center Visitor Complex.
-- Guest access directions and parking placard to waive fees - <a href="https://science.nasa.gov/wp-content/uploads/2024/02/nasa-tops-access-package.pdf" target="_blank">NASA TOPS KSC Access Package</a>
-- The Center for Space Education - <a href="https://science.nasa.gov/wp-content/uploads/2024/02/advance-team-and-vip-cse-guest-directions.pdf" target="_blank">Advance Team and VIP CSE Guest Directions</a>
+- Guest access directions and parking placard to waive fees - <a href="https://science.nasa.gov/wp-content/uploads/2024/02/nasa-tops-access-package.pdf" target="_blank">NASA TOPS KSC Access Package</a> and <a href="https://science.nasa.gov/wp-content/uploads/2024/02/advance-team-and-vip-cse-guest-directions.pdf" target="_blank">Advance Team and VIP CSE Guest Directions</a>
 - Parking Opens: 8:30 AM
 - Turnstiles Open: 9:00 AM
 - Security Checkpoint: All attendees must enter through the Kennedy Space Center Visitor Complex security checkpoint and turnstiles with the AMF-provided ticket or paperwork.
 Please allow sufficient time for security procedures.